GO Bond Loan Authorization

 Issuing GO bonds to pay for capital projects is a common practice across cities in the United States.
 Because this type of bond is backed by the full faith and credit of a city, meaning that the city will use its taxing authority to repay the bonds in the unlikely event of a default, voters are often asked to vote to authorize a city to issue GO bonds through questions on the general election ballot.
 The questions are sometimes referred to as loan authorizations, as voters are authorizing the City to issue debt that will be paid back over time.
 Each bond issue question refers to a “loan” dedicated to a broad purpose, such as affordable housing or community and economic development.
 See below for more information on the 2018 loan authorization for an example of the bond issues questions.

-New in 2016, the Affordable Housing Loan set aside funds exclusively to be used for affordable housing.
-Eligible uses would include acquisition, preservation, production of new housing, demolition, rental assistance, housing counseling and project finance comprised of loans (including forgivable or fully amortizing) or grants as well as other related activities.
-In 2016, voters approved $3 million per year ($6 million total) for this loan.
-In 2018, the proposed program includes $5 million per year ($10 million total) for this loan.
-This loan complements many other Affordable Housing fund sources, including Community Development Block Grants, Low Income Housing Tax Credits, housing vouchers, and City general funds.
+New in 2016, the Affordable Housing Loan sets aside funds exclusively to be used for affordable housing.
+Eligible uses include acquisition, preservation, production of new housing, demolition, rental assistance, housing counseling and project finance comprised of loans (including forgivable or fully amortizing) or grants as well as other related activities.

 Baltimore is committed to supporting and promoting efforts to revitalize and stabilize neighborhoods and support investment that retains and attracts jobs in the City and increases tax revenues.
 Community and Economic Development funds will be used to attract and retain residents, jobs, and other investment.
-This loan will be used to eliminate blight through strategic whole block demolition; provide financing and incentives for private investment; and improve the appearance of commercial and industrial areas.
-In 2016, voters approved $22.5 million per year ($45 million total) for this loan.
-In 2018, the proposed program includes $23.5 million per year ($47 million total) for this loan.
+This loan is used to eliminate blight through strategic whole block demolition; provide financing and incentives for private investment; and improve the appearance of commercial and industrial areas.

 For more information, please contact Kristen Ahearn at (410) 396-8357 or [email protected].